 Board of Directors.
 Establish the Board of Directors to govern the Investment Authority.
-The members of the Board of Directors would be one member appointed by the following: (i) the State Treasurer (as an ex officio member), (ii) the Speaker of the House of Representatives, (iii) the President Pro Tempore of the Senate, (iv) the Governor, and (v) the State Treasurer.
+The members of the Board of Directors would be the State Treasurer (as an ex officio member) and one member appointed by the following: the Speaker of the House of Representatives, the President Pro Tempore of the Senate, the Governor, and the State Treasurer.